 - Park in a Safe Location

 This simple rule will help you avoid 99% of crimes.
-When researching a campground look at online reviews and find a place the is noted for it’s safety.
+When researching a campground look at online reviews and find a place that is noted for its safety.
 If you are concerned about the area call the park and ask what kind of on-site security they have.
-When parking outside of campground in place such as a rest area or parking lot, look for a spot that is well-lit.
+When parking outside of the campground in places such as a rest area or parking lot, look for a spot that is well-lit.
 Use your intuition, if you arrive somewhere and it doesn’t feel right, move on.

 - Leave the Lights on at Night When You’re Not Around

 You can leave a light on in the kitchen to make thieves wonder if someone is inside.
-Or install outside motions detectors that will automatically go on if anyone is sneaking around outside.
+Or install outside motion detectors that will automatically go on if anyone is sneaking around outside.